SUMMER SEMINAR IN PHIL STAT (3/9/19)

 We will offer a 2-week immersive seminar on Philosophy of Statistics (PhilStat) at Virginia Tech for faculty and post-docs in philosophy who wish to acquire or strengthen their background in PhilStat as it relates to philosophical problems of evidence and inference, to today’s statistical crisis of replication, and to associated evidence-policy debates.
 We also invite social scientists and methodology researchers interested in strengthening their philosophical scholarship in this arena.
 A total of 12-15 applicants will be selected.
-(Up to 2 advanced Ph.D. students working on a dissertation that is directly in this area, may be considered.)
+Given our goals, we anticipate approximately 2/3 will be philosophers, but we are not applying any rigid rules.
+We will consider up to 2 advanced Ph.D. students working on a dissertation that is directly in this area.
+Update (3/3/19): Please see important update in FAQ (5).

-All accepted participants will receive housing with kitchen facilities and a stipend of $1,000 (in 2 installments).
-See STIPENDS.
+All accepted participants will receive private housing with kitchen facilities (Marriott Residence, Blacksburg) and a stipend of $1,000 (in 2 installments).
+See STIPENDS and .

 Philosophy of Statistics (Phil Stat), broadly understood